Tahiti and her Islands

 The Marquesas are a group of high islands located about 930 miles northeast of Tahiti.
 They include twelve islands, only six of which are inhabited and are shrouded in an almost constant cloud cover.

-Nuku Hiva, the mystical island, has many natural wonders.
+Nuku Hiva, the mystical island, has many natural wonders that have delighted visitors on our Tahiti holidays.
 Covered in lush vegetation with cascading waterfalls and towering mountains this mystical land is the source of many legends.

 This majestic and historic island is known for its wild, untamed landscape, giant stone tiki, endless and unearthly vistas, and as the final resting place of poet Jacques Brel and artist Paul Gauguin.